Kerhoff/ReadingListBot/README.md

 # Features
 The bot should allow users to:
-	•	Add links to articles, videos, podcasts and messages from telegram channels to their reading list.
+	•	Add links to articles, videos, podcasts to their reading list.
 	•	View their reading list.
-    •	Filter the reading list by type (articles, videos, podcasts, messages or articles).
+    •	Filter the reading list by type (articles, videos, podcasts or articles).
 	•	Mark item as “Read”
 	•	Delete item from the list.
 	•	Optionally, integrate with an external API to summarise articles of find information.